Amber Hunter

 Moremi Game Reserve

 For a Botswana safari experience unlike any other, Moremi Game Reserve is a must-explore for every visitor.
 Proclaimed as protected land in 1963, Moremi Game Reserve has flourished, renowned for its abundance of birdlife – including rare bird sightings of ground hornbills and wattled cranes – and adored wildlife.
+The reserve is also home to the rare and exciting wild dogs, making it a prime location for unique wildlife sightings.

 This remote year-round destination entices visitors with incredible sightings of lion, elephant, buffalo, hippopotamus, wildebeest, giraffe, Nile crocodile, cheetah, leopard, brown hyena, spotted hyena, greater kudu, sable antelope, rhino, plains zebra, warthog and chacma baboon.
 Due to its location, exploring Moremi is best by game drive, light plane or helicopter, or on a mokoro (traditional canoe).